 * Non-English language papers may also be submitted, with a translation, to be considered for special recognition.
 The translation is the responsibility of the author.
 This recognition is separate to the main award and will result in commendation on the GFBR website.

 The award recipient will be invited to attend the next GFBR meeting, with travel and accommodation costs covered by GFBR’s funders.
 An announcement about the successful awardee – along with their paper – will be published on the GFBR website.

 Anyone can make a submission e.g. the author, GFBR Steering and Planning Committee members, GFBR participants and others.
 Submissions should include:

 - an introduction letter from the person making the nomination (maximum 2 pages)

 - short CV of the author (maximum 4 pages)

-- the paper
+- the published version of the paper

 - a consent form, completed by the author (see privacy statement below).
 If you are nominating an author, please make them aware and ask them to complete the consent form.